ABCxFF/diepindepth/canvas/scaling.md

 const b = 2000 / 1920;
 return 1.0416 < 1 ?
 1 : 1.0416; // this will yield 1.0416
 ```
-This will cause `windowScaling()` to depend on the width for scaling, so that changing the width will have noticeable effect in the scaling.
+This will cause `windowScaling()` to depend on the width for scaling so that changing the width will have a noticeable effect on the scaling.

 If our window was longer than 16:9, the scaling will depend on the height.

 ## scalingFactor

-The units for this is (canvas pixels / diep units).
-This value is fundamental for converting between diep units and canvas pixels.
+The units for this are (canvas pixels / Diep units).
+This value is fundamental for converting between Diep units and canvas pixels.

 This value is calculated using `scalingFactor = fov * windowScaling()`

 Examples of how to convert from one another:
-- 10 diep units * scalingFactor gives us canvas pixels
+- 10 Diep units * scalingFactor gives us canvas pixels
-- 10 canvas pixels / scalingFactor gives us diep units
+- 10 canvas pixels / scalingFactor gives us Diep units

-Some remarks: this value only appears when diep draws the grid.
-It draws the grid by first drawing a portion of the grid onto a separate canvas (with scaling of 1 canvas pixel = 1 diep unit), then using createPattern to draw the entire grid.
-Before drawing the grid onto the main canvas however, it setTransforms the main canvas so that the horizontal and vertical scaling is equal to the scalingFactor.
+Some remarks: this value only appears when Diep draws the grid.
+It draws the grid by first drawing a portion of the grid onto a separate canvas (with scaling of 1 canvas pixel = 1 Diep unit), then using createPattern to draw the entire grid.
+Before drawing the grid onto the main canvas, however, it setTransforms the main canvas so that the horizontal and vertical scaling is equal to the scalingFactor.